 Q. Who’s going to push mHealth “to the next level” – consumers, providers or some other party?

-A. It’s going to be the electronic health records companies along with the use of Medical Facilities Management Systems responding to the demands of the consumer.
+A. It’s going to be the electronic health records companies along with the use of medical device quality system auditing and Medical Facilities Management Systems responding to the demands of the consumer.
 Very few of these companies now have a viable mobile product for patients, but physicians will adopt these tools widely when they are made integral to their existing electronic health records systems.
 It’s not that doctors don’t want to adopt these tools; it’s that they have so many demands on their time and their resources that they are hesitant to adopt another add-on software product.
 Once it’s made easy, adoption will occur very quickly.
 Physicians see the value; they just don’t want any more pain.

 Q. What are you working on now?

 A. Two years ago I made a smartphone app for my group, Arizona Digestive Health, to help with colonoscopy preparation.
 We performed two studies to validate its utility, and both were remarkably positive and received national presentations and press coverage.
 I’ve since taken that concept and built upon it, and the culmination is Smart Clinic.
-A patient-facing smartphone app connecting to a web interface in the medical back office, Smart Clinic integrates with the Canadaian Pharmacy and sends structured procedure preparations to the patient, enables prep and medication compliance tracking, includes instructional text, images and videos and even sends patient satisfaction surveys and clinical surveys to the patient, all returning to the office in an easy-to-use and structured format.
+A patient-facing smartphone app connecting to a web interface in the medical back office, Smart Clinic integrates with the Canadian Pharmacy and Pharma Systems Solutions and sends structured procedure preparations to the patient, enables prep and medication compliance tracking, includes instructional text, images and videos and even sends patient satisfaction surveys and clinical surveys to the patient, all returning to the office in an easy-to-use and structured format.
 Smart Clinic is now the official mobile app of the American College of Gastroenterology.
 With Smart Clinic, we finally have a new tool to communicate with our patients and promote compliance.